Robert Wichard Pohl: Post–World War II reception

-Pohl's attitude towards the Nazi regime was described in his autobiographical résumé at the request of the Occupying Forces (second part).
-According to this source, he never joined a political party, and his attitude towards the National Socialists ranged from reserved to hostile; he was convinced from the beginning of the eventual defeat of Germany in the Second World War (he had contacts to the Goerdeler Group; his contact, the teacher lecturer Hermann Kaiser, was sentenced to death and was executed on the 23 January 1945 in Berlin-Ploetzensee).
-Following the War, he was active in re-establishing the University of Göttingen, until 1948 as a member of the Denazification Commission.
+Pohl's attitude towards the Nazi regime was described in his autobiographical résumé at the request of the occupying forces (second part).
+According to this source, he never joined a political party, and his attitude towards the National Socialists ranged from reserved to hostile; he was convinced from the beginning of the eventual defeat of Germany in World War II (he had contacts to the Goerdeler Group; his contact, the teacher and lecturer Hermann Kaiser, was sentenced to death and was executed on the 23 January 1945 in Berlin-Ploetzensee).
+Following the war, he was active in re-establishing the University of Göttingen, until 1948 as a member of the Denazification Commission.

-The work of Pohl's Institute became internationally known only shortly before the outbreak of WW II, when Pohl and his research assistant Hilsch were invited to a conference on The conduction of electricity in solids at Bristol in 1937.
+The work of Pohl's Institute became internationally known only shortly before the outbreak of World War II, when Pohl and his research assistant Hilsch were invited to a conference on The conduction of electricity in solids at Bristol in 1937.
 In 1946, the first review article on color centers appeared in the USA.
 This resulted in a 1951 invitation to the University of Illinois in Urbana, including visits to Bell Telephone Laboratories, the Naval Research Laboratory and other research institutes.
 On this occasion, Pohl once again encountered James Franck and they renewed their friendship which had been interrupted in 1933 by Franck's forced emigration.
 In 1956, the first International Color Center Conference took place at Argonne National Laboratory; it was repeated at three-year intervals in the following years until 1977.

 Following his retirement in 1952, Pohl dedicated his time to improving his textbooks.
 In an interview with his former student Heinz Pick in 1974, he described some of his experiences at Göttingen in detail.

 Pohl always kept his institute small.
 Of his 55 German Ph.D. students 11 later became professors at German universities, of the 7 foreign Ph.D. students, 6 became professors abroad.

-In 1980 Nobel prize winner Sir Nevill Mott summarized the significance of Pohl's research at Göttingen: "R.W.
+In 1980 Nobel Prize in Physics laureate Nevill Mott summarized the significance of Pohl's research at Göttingen: "R.W.
 Pohl of Göttingen is in my view the real father of solid state physics."